State aid (European Union): Temporary Framework during the COVID-19 Outbreak

-The framework was extended for another year on January 28, 2021, and expanded to double the ceilings for direct aid, conversion of loans into grants, and the suspension of the list of countries with "marketable risk" for short-term export credit.
-On November 18, 2021 the EU announced that it would extend the measures for another six months, also introducing investment incentives and solvency support measures.
+The framework was extended for another year on January 28, 2021, and expanded to double the ceilings for direct aid, the conversion of loans into grants, and the suspension of the list of countries with "marketable risk" for short-term export credit.
+On November 18, 2021, the EU announced that it would extend the measures for another six months, also introducing investment incentives and solvency support measures.
 In May 2022, the EU announced that the framework would not be renewed beyond the expiry date of June 30, 2022, although it allowed restructuring of loans into direct grants until June 30, 2023.
 The EU estimates that a total of 3.2 trillion euros of state aid were granted via the temporary framework.

 Limitations of the EU State Aid

 The EU jurisdiction is a rare case where specific binding legal provisions were introduced for controlling state aid.
-These provisions in principle require the Commission to authorize all grants of aid, which has proven to be a difficult if not an impossible task with 27 EU member states.
-This control may seem unnecessary as most subsidies (tax breaks) are supposed to "induce new firms to locate in the subsidizing state".
+These provisions in principle require the commission to authorise all grants of aid, which has proven to be a difficult, if not impossible, task with 27 EU member states.
+This control may seem unnecessary, as most subsidies (tax breaks) are supposed to "induce new firms to locate in the subsidizing state".
 The argument is that since countries are keen to compete for bringing firms into their territory by providing good infrastructure, education, health care, etc., state aid should not differ much (e.g., locational aid).
 Even though the argument cannot be dismissed prima facie, it is based on " the assumption that the lengths of the political and the economic cycles are the same".
 This assumption is incorrect since political cycles are much shorter than economic cycles and even under rigorous fiscal disciplines policy-makers keep up the positive incentives to grant an "excessive amount of state aid (in comparison to real advantages)".
 Introducing limitations and controlling state aid is necessary to hinder the issuance of excessive state aids, which is especially relevant in the case of the Union that lacks a strict balanced budget constraint and mainly operates with a single currency (the euro).
 According to Alberto Heimler and Frédéric Jenny, "State aid provisions are a discipline for member states."
 However, the Commission may temporarily exempt aids that remedy serious economic disturbances provided the disturbance is narrowly and strictly defined.
 The European Court of Justice further disciplines the EU member states and enforces the limitation.
 Introduction of state aid provisions would be beneficial for all countries but governments tend to distance themselves from imposing disciplining devices unless there is an international treaty that does so.
 For countries that are not part of the EU, aid limitations arise from the World Trade Organization agreements which prohibit subsidies exclusively when they are directed to the distortion of international trade as strictly defined.
 These agreements also recognize what is known as the actionable subsidies that can be prohibited when the complaining country shows the adverse effect the subsidy has on its interests.
 In particular, the prohibition may occur when a serious injury is caused on: